sleepy-nols/ansible-velocity/README.md

 Bind specific domains to servers.

-**Defaults are taken from the [current](https://github.com/PaperMC/Velocity/blob/dev/3.0.0/proxy/src/main/resources/default-velocity.toml) default config, but are not set until defined, to allow new versions to set updated defaults.
+**Defaults are taken from the [current](https://github.com/PaperMC/Velocity/blob/dev/3.0.0/proxy/src/main/resources/default-velocity.toml) default config, but are not set until defined to allow new versions to set updated defaults.
 They may need to be updated here sometime.**

+---
 ##### Velocity config: #####

 ```yml